teamdeeson/codex/docs/handbook/roles-at-deeson.md

 This page describes the job roles that we have at Deeson.

-First up, some definitions before reading this page:
+First up, a definition before reading this page:

 *Job roles* set expectations for the project, client and company and ensure someone is covering all the different aspects of what we do.
+Job roles are defined in terms of "impacts" in a job scorecard - things that a team member does that make a difference to the business.

 In some cases, individuals will perform more than one of the roles on a project.
-As an individual's responsibilities increase, they are likely to take on more roles.
+As an individual's career progresses, they are likely to take on more roles.
 This allows individuals to grow and develop professionally by moving into new areas and working on new skills.

 ## Shared accountabilities